 Python Set is similar to the “Set” in mathematics, hence it can’t have multiple occurrences of the same element.

-Python Set data type has a significant advantage over a list.
-It implements a highly optimized method that checks whether the container hosts a specific element.
-The mechanism used here is based on a data structure known as a hash table.
+Python Set implements a highly optimized way to check whether it holds a specific element.
+This mechanism is known as a hash table.

 print( type(sample_set) ) # <class 'set'>